-In this article, I explore existing research on how journaling and expressive writing can benefit mental health and, from that research, outline three ways to maximize the mental health benefits of your bullet journaling practice.
+In this article, I explore existing research on how journaling and expressive writing can benefit mental health.
+From that research, I outline three ways to maximize the mental health benefits of your bullet journaling practice.
 Along the way, I’ll show you a few of my therapist-developed bullet journal layouts available for download.

 How to Maximize the Mental Health Benefits of Bullet Journaling

-It is my opinion that many mental health-oriented bullet journal layouts are less effective than they could be.
+I believe many mental health-oriented bullet journal layouts are less effective than they could be.
 Often, they simplify mental health down to checklists of self-care or one-dimensional mood charts.
-For some, bullet journaling in the format most often seen in social media may even be a practice that intensifies symptoms of maladaptive perfectionism.
+For some, bullet journaling in the format most often seen on social media may even be a practice that intensifies symptoms of maladaptive perfectionism.

 As we consider how to use bullet journaling to help our mental health instead of compromising it, it’s helpful to turn to existing research on journaling and mental health.

 What has research found?
-Well, it’s interesting: Most of the existing research refers to “expressive writing,” or what could be called longhand journaling.
-And what nearly all of the studies about the effect of longhand journaling on mental health have common is not the number of words that the journalers write, but time, attention, and emotion.
+Well, it’s interesting.
+Most of the existing research refers to “expressive writing,” or what could be called longhand journaling.
+What nearly all of the studies about the effect of longhand journaling on mental health have in common is not the number of words that the journalers write but time, attention, and emotion.

-It’s these three components that I believe we can adapt from the existing research on expressive writing and apply them to bullet journaling in order to maximize the mental health benefits.
+It’s these three components that I believe we can adapt from the existing research on expressive writing and apply to bullet journaling to maximize the mental health benefits.
 Here’s how:

 Time: Making Space for Emotions

-Bullet journaling is a model developed to save time and reduce complicated tasks to list, but when it comes to bullet journaling for mental health, this time-saving aspect is a part of traditional bullet journaling that we need to put aside, if we want to make our bullet journal more supportive of our psychological well-being.
+Bullet journaling is a model developed to save time and reduce complicated tasks to list.
+When it comes to bullet journaling for mental health, this time-saving aspect is a part of traditional bullet journaling that we need to put aside if we want to make it more supportive of our psychological well-being.

 Instead of rushing through the mental health layouts in your bullet journal, slow down.